Make Flutter Web Apps More Native Like

 Background

 Before I move on, I’d like to record what I have tried, as a note for myself and hopefully it can also help someone else.
-It’s really sad this article as my first blog about Flutter, maybe the only one for a long time.
+It’s really sad that as my first blog about Flutter, it maybe the only one for a long time.

 How Flutter Renders a Web Page

 In Flutter, you define the UI widgets in Dart.
-And Flutter the engine will parse the widgets and render it to different targets: iOS, Android, web and even Windows and Linux applications.
+And the Flutter engine will parse the widgets and render them to different targets: iOS, Android, web and even Windows and Linux applications.
 In principle, I think that is a good idea and I really enjoy writing Flutter code compared to Javascript frameworks like AngularJS or ReactJS.
-It’s really unfortunate the web support is not good enough to me.
+It’s really unfortunate that the web support is not good enough for me.

 The core problem is how Flutter renders the web pages.
 We all know a web page is represented in HTML.
 Even if we don’t write HTML directly but use a Javascript framework, it is manipulating HTML tags at the end.
 Flutter renders widgets to different HTML elements like div